Skip to content

 By addressing these specific barriers, we advance equality of opportunity and foster a safe, respectful environment for everyone.

-• Active Bystander Training: Innovative and award-winning training session which provides skills to challenge unacceptable behaviours, including those which may have become normalised over time.
+• Active Bystander Training: An innovative and award-winning training session open to all NHSGGC and HSCP staff, which provides skills to challenge unacceptable behaviours, including those which may have become normalised over time.
 Book places for 2025/26 via the Cut It Out page on Staffnet.
 (If you cannot access Staffnet, email ggc.staffexperience@nhs.scot).

 • Speak Up!
 (LearnPro Course 330): An NHS module to support staff to challenge inappropriate behaviours.

-• Violence Against Women at Work (LearnPro Course 353): Modules will equip managers with the skills to recognise the signs of Gender Based Violence (GBV), understand its impact on staff and ensure appropriate support and assistance is provided within our working environment.
+• Violence Against Women at Work (LearnPro Course 353): These modules will equip managers with the skills to recognise the signs of Violence Against Women (VAW) and Gender Based Violence (GBV), understand its impact on staff and ensure appropriate support and assistance is provided within our working environment.

 • Flexible Working (LearnPro Course 350): Will assist managers in confidently navigating and understanding flexible working requests, ensuring a fair and consistent application of policy across all teams.